 Overview

-The Ontario and Québec government are each investing $250,000 in 2023-2024 under the Cooperation and Exchange Agreement between the government of Québec and the government of Ontario with respect to the Francophonie to support projects developed jointly by Francophone organizations in Ontario and Québec which aim to:
+The Ontario and Québec governments are each investing $250,000 annually under the Cooperation and Exchange Agreement between the government of Québec and the government of Ontario with respect to the Francophonie.
+This funding supports projects developed jointly by Francophone organizations in Ontario and Québec which aim to:

 • encourage the development of Francophone culture